Embedded Multilevel Regression and Poststratification: Model-based Inference with Incomplete Auxiliary Information: Methods

-Reilly et al\cite{reilly:gelman:katz01} apply regression models to predict the unknown population poststratifier.
-Since MRP essentially predicts outcomes in the population, Kastellec et al\cite{unknownx:mrp:Phillips15} propose a sequential estimation procedure by using two separate MRP procedures, or ``two-stage MRP'': the first stage estimates the population cell counts $\hat{N}_{j}$, and the second estimates the cell means $\hat{\theta}_{j}$.
-The model for $(X| Z)$ assumes the probability $p_c$ in Model~\eqref{mnomial} is a function of pre-specified main effects or high-order interaction terms of $Z$ variables, but not necessarily the cell-wise observed frequencies across the cross-tabulation, resulting in regularized estimates with a strong dependency on model specification.
-If $X$ is a binary indicator (with values $0/1$), the first stage regresses $X$ on $Z$ with a Bayesian multilevel model, such as a logistic regression with weakly informative prior distributions on the coefficients.
-The synthetic predictions of $(X_i| Z_i)$ would yield an estimate of the joint frequency in cell $j$, i.e., $\hat{N}_j$, for $j=1,\dots, J$.
+Reilly et al.\cite{reilly:gelman:katz01} apply regression models to predict the unknown population poststratifier.
+Since MRP essentially predicts outcomes in the population, Kastellec et al.\cite{unknownx:mrp:Phillips15} propose a sequential estimation procedure by using two separate MRP procedures, i.e., Two-stage MRP, where the first stage estimates the population cell counts $\hat{N}_{j}$ using a multilevel model for $(X \mid Z)$, and the second estimates the cell means $\hat{\theta}_{j}$ with $(Y \mid Z, X)$.
+The model $(X \mid Z)$ assumes the probability $p_c$ in Model~\eqref{mnomial} is a function of pre-specified main effects or high-order interaction terms of $Z$ variables, but not necessarily the cell-wise observed frequencies across the cross-tabulation, resulting in regularized estimates with a strong dependency on model specification.
+If $X$ is a binary indicator (with values $0/1$), the first stage regresses $X$ on $Z$.

+where the coefficient $\beta_i^z$ denotes the main or high-order effect corresponding to the level of $z$ for unit $i$.
+The synthetic predictions $(X_i\mid Z_i)$ would yield an estimate of the joint frequency in cell $j$, i.e., $\hat{N}_j$, for $j=1,\dots, J$.
 This method becomes cumbersome when $X$ has more than two levels, demanding a multinomial regression model.

-The second stage fits a multilevel model with $Y$ as the response and $(Z, X)$ as predictors to obtain cell estimates of the mean $\hat{\theta}_{j}$.
-If $Y$ is continuous,

-where $\textrm{F}^{+}(0, a^2)$ is a half-distribution restricted to positive values with a mean of 0 and standard deviation $a$, and the value of $a$ is pre-specified.
-While Kastellec et al\cite{unknownx:mrp:Phillips15} use the half-Normal, we will use the weakly informative $\textrm{Cauchy}^+$ in the simulations and applied analysis.
-The model specification~\eqref{y-theta} is referred to as classical MRP if the population counts $N_j$ are known.